 The crystal earrings are by Ralph Lauren.
-Similar earrings here.
 I am very strategic with my placement of “bling.”
 If I wear any rhinestones at all, there are only one or two pieces.
 The dome ring here and the earrings are enough.
-Bright silver items such as the link bracelet (similar here) can have just as much impact, without looking like I have worn every piece from my grandmother’s jewelry box.
+Bright silver items such as the link bracelet can have just as much impact without looking like I have worn every piece from my grandmother’s jewelry box.

 When wearing a long top or jacket, I balance the look with slim-fitting pants or leggings.
-The beautiful long jacket is by Lior Paris, and the liquid leather leggings are by Clara Sunwoo here.
-Both are from my friends at My Fair Lady.
+The beautiful long jacket is by Lior Paris, and the liquid leather leggings are by Clara Sunwoo.
+Both were gifts from my friends at My Fair Lady.